stardust-gg/ts-waas-server-sdk/README.md

 ## Introduction

-**Stardust-Custodial-SDK** is a TypeScript-based SDK specifically crafted to enable seamless integration with the Stardust custodial wallet management system.
+**Stardust-Custodial-SDK** is a TypeScript-based SDK specifically crafted to enable seamless integration with the Stardust custodial Wallets as a service (WaaS).
 This SDK is designed for TypeScript developers looking to incorporate advanced wallet management features into their applications with minimal effort - whether you're building a new project or enhancing an existing one.

 ## Changelog